aunefyren/wrapperr/README.md

 Everything should now work, and the rest of the setup should be done on the admin page, followed up by a pre-caching on the caching page.
 You might have to refer to PHP configuration section below if PHP is acting up.

 ### Docker
-Docker sets up the environment, but I recommend reading the start of these instructions sections for an explanation of functionality!
-You might have to refer to the PHP configuration section below if PHP is acting up.
+Docker sets up the environment, but I recommend reading the start of the 'Instructions' section for an explanation of functionality!
+You might have to refer to the 'PHP Configuration' section below if PHP is acting up.

 Docker makes it easy, but you might want to change the setup.
 The pre-configured Dockerfile is in the docker folder of this repo.
 It's a really simple configuration, so modify it if you want and then build it.
 If you just want to launch the [pre-built image](https://hub.docker.com/r/aunefyren/plex-wrapped) of Plex-Wrapped, simply execute this docker command, pulling the image from Docker Hub and exposing it on port 80: